Popular Funeral Poems for Services, Memorials and Celebrations of Life

 For nothing now can ever come to any good.

-Its powerful honesty resonates with those experiencing profound loss.
+Why people choose it: This poem has a powerful honesty that may resonate with those experiencing profound loss.

 3. Remember Me – Margaret Mead (1970s)